On Solving Reachability in Grid Digraphs using a Psuedoseparator: Preliminaries

 \section{Preliminaries}

 Let $[n]$ denote the set $\{0,1,2,\ldots , n\}$.
-We denote the vertex set of a graph $G$ by $V(G)$ and its edge set by $E(G)$.
-For a subset $U$ of $V(G)$, we denote the subgraph of $G$ induced by the vertices of $U$ as $G[U]$.
-For a graph $G$, we denote $\concom{G}$ as the set of all connected components in the underlying undirected graph of $G$, where the undirected version is obtained by removing orientations on all edges of $G$.
+We denote the vertex set of a digraph $G$ by $V(G)$ and its edge set by $E(G)$.
+We assume that the vertices of a digraph are \emph{indexed} by integers from $1$ to $\lvert V(G) \rvert$.
+For a subset $U$ of $V(G)$, we denote the sub-digraph of $G$ induced by the vertices of $U$ as $G[U]$ and we denote the sub-digraph of $G$ induced by the vertices $V(G)\setminus U$ as $G\setminus U$.
+For a digraph $G$, we write $\concom{G}$ to denote the set of all connected components in the underlying undirected graph of $G$.
+By the \emph{underlying undirected graph}, we mean the graph formed by symmetrizing the adjacency relation.
+To do this, we consider each directed edge in the digraph and create an undirected edge between the corresponding vertices.
 Henceforth, whenever we talk about connected components, we will mean the connected components of the underlying undirected graph.
+In a \emph{drawing} of a graph in the plane we map each vertex to a point in the plane and each edge to a simple arc whose endpoints coincide with the images of the end vertices of the edge.
+Moreover, the image of a vertex does not belong to the interior of an arc corresponding to any edge.
+We say that a graph is \emph{planar} if there exists a drawing of that graph on a plane such that no two arcs corresponding to the edges of the graph intersect except at the endpoints.
+Such a drawing is called a \emph{planar embedding}.